Annual Sustainability Events at Babson

 Zero Waste Challenge

-The Zero Waste Challenge is an week-long annual competition to produce as little waste as possible.
+The Zero Waste Challenge is a week long annual competition to produce as little waste as possible.
 Participants collect all waste that they cannot recycle or compost and carry it with them during the week long competition.

 Zero Waste Challenge Rules